Winter is just around the corner, and it’s time to start planning out how to create holiday succulent decorations!

 If you’d like to add a bow to the top, here’s a link with 25 ways to create a bow.
 After I made my bow, I made to slits in the back of the bow with scissors, and fed the twine through them!
 Viola!
 Holiday Succulent Terrarium!

 To care for your succulents, place (or hang) your terrarium near a sunny window, and water about every two weeks.
 If they seem droopy they may be thirsty.
 But if your leaves seem to start dying, you’ve probably over-watered and you can cut it back.
-Here’s some more tips on succulents and caring for them.
+Here are some more tips on succulents and caring for them.